yanosh-k/chip_gpio_bash/README.md

 `gpio_mode PIN_NUMBER out`

 ### Reading pin value
 For pins that are set as *in* you can read the value.
-The value would be either 0 or 1. **When no signal is passed to the the pin, the returned value would 1 and 0 otherwise.**
+The value would be either 0 or 1. **Make sure to connect a [pull-down or a pull-up resistor](http://www.resistorguide.com/pull-up-resistor_pull-down-resistor/) in order to read a correct value from the input.**

 `gpio_read PIN_NUMBER`